dougeby/IntuneDocs/intune/reports-ref-data-model.md

 Any metadata column starting with the prefix **Row**, such as **RowLastModifiedDateTimeUTC**, indicates when a record was created or modified in the Intune Data Warehouse.
 The warehouse is downstream from the data in Intune.
 This value has no relationship to the lifetime of the entity in Intune.

 Any person wanting to see only those dimension entities that currently exist would want to apply a filter where **IsDeleted = FALSE**.

 ## Next Steps

- - Learn more about working with data warehoues in the [SQL Data Warehouse Documentation](https://docs.microsoft.com/azure/sql-data-warehouse/).
+ - Learn more about working with data warehouses in the [Create First Data WareHouse](https://www.codeproject.com/Articles/652108/Create-First-Data-WareHouse).
- - Learn about working with Power BI and a data warehouse in [Visualize data with Power BI](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-get-started-visualize-with-power-bi).
+ - Learn about working with Power BI and a data warehouse in [Create a new Power BI report by importing a dataset](https://powerbi.microsoft.com/documentation/powerbi-service-create-a-new-report/).